 Oil Boom at Pithole Creek

-Discoveries at Pithole Creek created a world-famous – although short lived – Pennsylvania boom town for the U.S. petroleum industry, which began with an 1859 well drilled in nearby Titusville.
-Some claim an 1865 well at Pithole Creek was America’s first gusher.
+Discoveries at Pithole Creek created a famous but short lived Pennsylvania boom town for the U.S. petroleum industry, which began with Edwin Drake’s 1859 well drilled in nearby Titusville.
+Some claim an 1865 well at Pithole Creek was America’s first oil gusher.

 America’s First Gusher